IVF Pregnancy vs. Natural Pregnancy

 The First Two Weeks

-In the first days and weeks after embryo transfer and when implantation successfully happened, the biggest difference between a “natural” pregnancy and an IVF pregnancy is the level of awareness.
+In the first days and weeks after embryo transfer and when implantation has successfully happened, the biggest difference between a “natural” pregnancy and an IVF pregnancy is the level of awareness.
 Most women who become pregnant alone don’t know they are pregnant until a month or more.
 For an IVF pregnancy patient, that awareness begins after the embryo is transferred and the implantation is successfully done.
 In practical terms, this can mean that the patients may be dealing with a higher level of anxiety and a greater sensitivity to early pregnancy symptoms that many women experience at this stage.

 For more information, read: